top of page

 Saturday Morning Professor

-Saturday Morning Professor is the heart and soul of the foundation.
+Saturday Morning Professor is the heart and soul of The Foundation.
 It is the curriculum where our students learn the "language of medicine."
-The Saturday Morning Professor Lecture Series is a monthly seminar, occurring every third Saturday, taught by the best and brightest physicians in the Chicagoland area from major academic centers like Northwestern, Rush, University of Illinois and more.
+The Saturday Morning Professor Lecture Series is a monthly seminar, every third Saturday, taught by the best and brightest physicians in the Chicagoland area from major academic centers - Northwestern, Rush, University of Illinois and more.

-They will immerse students in the field medicine through case-based learning which is highly effective and incredibly interesting.
+This program immerses students in the field of medicine through case-based learning which is highly effective and incredibly interesting.
 The learning is highly interactive and hands-on.
 Teaching is both didactic and in small group settings.
 This blended approach has been highly effective.

 • Small Group Learning Facilitator